tnicodim/map-project/README.md

 ## About The Project

-This project is an assignment given to us in the 3rd semester.
+This project explores the 8 rook problem.
 The main goal was to familiarize myself with GitHub & DockerHub and start using them in all future projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>